wp-plugins/responsive-admin-maintenance-pro/readme.txt

 == Description ==

 Create stylish Coming Soon or Maintenance Mode page.
-Work on your site while visitors see a "Coming Soon" or "Maintenance Mode" page.
+Work on your site while visitors see a "Coming Soon" or "Maintenance " page.
+On that plugin there have 6 different style responsive template with CSS3 animations, Youtube Background video and still image background.

 ### Features List: (100% Free)